 Bach T-shirt, Beethoven T-shirt, Mozart T-shirt.
 Aha.
-But, what about Wagner, the two Straussens, Verdi, Liszt and Co.?
+But, what about Schubert, the two Straussens, Verdi, Liszt and Co.?
 There are no T-shirts with portraits of those composers?
 Yes, yes ... there are.
 Don't worry.
 These gentlemen composers are also heavily represented on these most worn pieces of clothing.
 And yes, there are also Schubert T-shirts, Tchaikovsky T-shirts and Puccini T-shirts.
-At "Bach 4 You".
-In the various "Bach 4 You" shops on the Internet.
+At Bach 4 You.
+In the various Bach 4 You shops on the internet.

 At least one Bach T-Shirt as a really big picture.
 That is just a necessity on a page for Bach T-shirts.

 The T-shirt and its history.
 Actually strange that T-shirts have not always existed.
 While people are so inventive and have always been.
 Today it is a casual and young garment.
 Young people are more likely to wear it than 80-year-olds, you can certainly find T-shirts in leisure time rather than in business life.
 Although ... it depends.
 Not if your workplace is at Google or Apple.
 But you're less likely to see people wearing T-shirts in banks than in construction.
 And clearly ... we don't mean under the shirt.

 Of course, it begins in babyhood.
 And today the smallest fellows wear T-shirts in limitless variety.
 The creativity is endless.
 And this applies to the selection of ready-made designs, but also to the millions of own designs, and then order them as clothing.